- Health and Safety Policy Statement

 Employees are required to inform their Health and Safety Coordinator/Department Manager or, in their absence, their nominated deputies of any injuries or work related health issues, however sustained, that may affect their ability to work safely or where the work activities may exacerbate them.
 All such injuries/health issues are to be recorded.

 a) Employees are required to report to their Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, any concerns they may have concerning their health and/or safety whilst at work.
-The health and Safety Coordinator/Departmental Manager will investigate workplace accidents/health issues and submit written recommendations on completing the investigation to the Managing Director.
+The Health and Safety Coordinator/Departmental Manager will investigate workplace accidents/health issues and submit written recommendations on completing the investigation to the Managing Directors.

-b) The Managing Director will give due consideration to any concerns brought to his attention and may, at his discretion, enlist the assistance of the Safety Advisor.
+b) The Managing Directors will give due consideration to any concerns brought to his attention and may, at his discretion, enlist the assistance of the Safety Advisor.

-c) At the discretion of the Managing Director the Safety Advisor will review workplace accidents and submit written recommendations on completion of the review
+c) At the discretion of the Managing Directors the Safety Advisor will review workplace accidents (individual reports and trends) and submit written recommendations on completion of the review.

 1.6 ACCIDENT/INCIDENT AND RECORDING: (NON-RIDDOR)